 He introduced Fern Wills, who helped the client.
 This reinforced the mortgage advisor's "trusted Advisor status", demonstrated his holistic approach to all their property needs, and maintained the relationship for the next six months until he found them the best mortgage deal.

-If there is a mortgage on the property, it can not be passed to anyone else unless the mortgage is taken over or, more likely, repaid.
-This can cause delays and distress and ultimately result in the loss of the home.
+If there is a mortgage on the property, it can not be passed to anyone else unless the mortgage is transferred or repaid.
+This can cause delays and distress, and potentially resulting in the loss of the home.

-The first had received a small inheritance that we discussed may be coming several years ago.
-The customer wanted me to re-write their Will to consider the new financial circumstances.
+The client had received a modest inheritance.
+The customer requested that I rewrite their Will to reflect their new financial circumstances.
 They also gave part of it to their daughter as a deposit on a first house.
-She wanted to know who could help a first-time buyer with a generous deposit but low income.
+They asked, who could help a first-time buyer with a generous deposit but a low income?
+As part of the estate planning solution, I introduced them to a mortgage advisor and an estate agent whom I knew could help, as they had already assisted my daughter in a similar situation.

-The second part was a Flexible Life Interest trust that allowed gifting to beneficiaries as PETS (potentially exempt transfers).
+The second part was a Flexible Life Interest trust that allowed gifting to beneficiaries as PETS (potentially exempt transfers), even if one of the couple passed away.

 The third part was to give money to their son to buy a house.
-The house could be small, maybe two bedrooms, but would need a very large secure garage or enough land to build large workshop sheds. the area must be fairly private for security.
+This was tax-free if the couple lived for a further seven years, and the tax was significantly reduced even after three years.
+The house could be modest, but would need a large secure garage or enough land to build on, and the area must be fairly private for security.
 These could be used for the son's landscape building business.
 I referred to an estate agent who could source these more unusual properties.
 He found a farmhouse cottage with land and a good garage.
-Being self-employed, the Mortgage advisor found the best lender.
+The son was self-employed, so would have struggled to get the best mortgage without an experienced mortgage and protection advisor to help.